 These days I’m working with an awesome team on a wide variety of projects, including things like:

-- Leading design and UI/UX for the brand new Valorant Aimlabs+ subscription offering, one of the biggest releases in the company’s history (Aimlabs is partly owned by Riot Games, and it’s the official training platform of Valorant esports).
+- Leading product design and UI/UX for the brand new Valorant Aimlabs+ subscription offering, one of the biggest releases in the company’s history (Aimlabs is partly owned by Riot Games, and it’s the official training platform of Valorant esports).

 - Game design and technical art on Mr.Aimlab’s Nightmare, a quirky, odd, and super fun project, one of a handful of launch titles for TikTok’s new gaming initiative.